Mixed reactions as Malaysia’s shoppers pay new sales tax on overseas goods bought online

 “We will be monitoring closely the sales trend for local sellers and retailers post-implementation of the LVG tax to see if it translates into an uptick in sales,” association president William Ng told ST.

-In a statement in December, Datuk Ng had said that local retailers had been fighting unfair competition from foreign sellers for many years.
+In a statement in December, Datuk Ng said that local retailers had been fighting unfair competition from foreign sellers for many years.

 “While local retailers have to pay tax at various points of the supply chain, including when bringing components or raw materials as well as finished goods into Malaysia, we are being undercut by foreign sellers and local drop-shippers who have largely escaped from paying tax to Malaysia on their products.
 This artificially distorts pricing in favour of these foreign sellers,” he said.